 The arbitral tribunal should consist of one or [three] neutral and independent decision makers, who cannot be the panelist(s) who rendered the initial UDRP [or URS] decision; and

 Both parties should be able to present their case in a complete manner.
-The arbitral tribunal should, for example, have the authority within reasonable discretion to allow for, or request, additional written submissions, and it should be possible to hold in person hearings (which may be conducted online).
+The arbitral tribunal should, for example, have the authority within reasonable discretion to allow for, or request, additional written submissions, and it should be possible to hold hearings (which may be conducted online).

-Either party has the right to file proceedings in a court of competent jurisdiction, up to the point in time when an arbitration proceeding is commenced (if any).
+Either party has the right to file proceedings in a court, up to the point in time when an arbitration proceeding is commenced (if any).

 Policy Change Impact Analysis

 The EPDP team believes that its recommendations, if approved and adopted, will facilitate access to and use of the UDRP and URS by IGOs while preserving existing registrant rights.
-In addition, the EPDP team has developed specific rationale for its recommendations that it believes demonstrates how its proposed solutions are appropriate and proportionate to the problem it was tasked to solve, without modifying the essential structure or scope of the UDRP or URS, both of which have been or will be reviewed by the GNSO’s RPM PDP in two phases of work.
+In addition, the EPDP team has developed specific rationale for its recommendations that it believes demonstrates how its proposed solutions are appropriate and proportionate to the problem it was tasked to solve, without modifying the essential structure or scope of the UDRP or URS, both of which have been or will be reviewed by the GNSO’s RPM PDP in Phases 2 work.

 The EPDP team proposes the following metrics as useful starting points for measuring the effectiveness of its recommendations over time:

-Number of UDRP [and URS] complaints filed by IGOs, showing whether IGOs that may previously have had difficulty using the UDRP or URS due to the requirement to have trademarks are able to fulfill the requirement to demonstrate requisite unregistered rights through the Work Track’s proposed eligibility requirements
+Number of UDRP [and URS] complaints filed by IGOs, showing whether IGOs that may previously have had difficulty using the UDRP or URS due to the requirement to have (registered) trademarks are able to fulfill the requirement to demonstrate unregistered rights through the Work Track’s proposed eligibility requirements

 Number of UDRP [and URS] panel decisions in favor of IGO Complainants: (i) implemented by a registrar after ten (10) business days, without a court or arbitral proceeding; and (ii) stayed (i.e., not implemented) by a registrar as a result of the commencement of arbitration proceedings